 Free and Inexpensive Things to Do in Scottsdale

-On the other side of Scottsdale Waterfront is the Soleri Bridge and Plaza, which connects the district to the rest of downtown across the historic Arizona Canal.
+On the other side of Scottsdale Waterfront is the Soleri Bridge and Plaza, which connects the district to the rest of Old Town across the historic Arizona Canal.
 The bridge evokes late designer Paolo Soleri’s fascination with solar movement.
 All of these pieces are possible thanks to Scottsdale Public Art, which since its inception in 1985 has created a diverse collection that encompasses a wide range of artistic expressions, from bronze to contemporary.
-Discover downtown’s most-celebrated public art works by downloading the self-guided Downtown Scottsdale Public Art Walking Tour.
+Discover Old Town's most-celebrated public artworks by downloading the self-guided Old Town Scottsdale Public Art Walking Tour.

 Other artistic offerings include the Scottsdale Museum of Contemporary Art (SMoCA), which features compelling modern and contemporary art, architecture, and design from around the globe.
 Designed by award-winning architect Will Bruder, SMoCA's minimalist structure includes a public skyspace by the acclaimed artist James Turrell.
 There, you’ll experience the ever-changing light of the desert sky.
 Admission costs $10 for adults, $7 for students and is free for kids 15 and younger.
 On Thursdays, enjoy the modern displays at no cost.